leorrose/AnimeRS/README.md

 An anime recommendation system.

-The target of this Project is to research and create an anime recommendation system.
+The purpose of this project is to research and create an anime recommendation system.

-This Project was created with **Python, surprise, pandas, numpy and more liberais**.
+This project was created with **Python, surprise, pandas, numpy and more liberais**.

 ## Project Research

 In order to understand the steps and what we did you are welcome to look at [the research jupyter notebook](https://github.com/leorrose/AnimeRS/blob/main/research_notebook.ipynb).

-We tested various recommender system provided by surprise and these are the results we got:
+We tested various recommender systems provided by surprise and these are the results we got:

 ### **User-Based CF**